Kentucky Superintendent of Public Instruction: Establishment

 On February 16, 1838, Governor James Clark approved an act of the Kentucky General Assembly to establish the commonwealth's first common school system.
-This act included the creation of the State Superintendent of Public Instruction, state board of education, and empowered each county to form their own board of education.
+This act included the creation of the state superintendent of public instruction, state board of education, and empowered each county to form their own board of education.
 Being preceded by only Massachusetts and Michigan, Kentucky was the third state in the United States to pass such measures.
 Per statute, the superintendent would be appointed to a two-year term by the governor and approved by the Kentucky Senate.
 The superintendent was chiefly responsible for clerical duties, and was paid a salary of $1,000 per year.

-Governor Clark appointed Presbyterian clergyman Joseph J. Bullock as Kentucky's first Superintendent of Public Instruction in 1838.
+Governor Clark appointed Presbyterian clergyman Joseph J. Bullock as Kentucky's first superintendent of public instruction in 1838.
 The appointment of Bullock was the first in a trend for the early superintendents to be chosen from the ranks of religious leadership such as Hubbard Hinde Kavanaugh and Benjamin Bosworth Smith.
 However, Bullock would only serve in this position for a year and a half before resigning and calling for a larger salary that was commensurate with the commitment needed for future superintendents to continue their focus on the responsibilities of their office rather than another form of supplementary employment.

 Superintendent Robert Jefferson Breckenridge (1847–1853) has been cited as the "Father of Kentucky's public schools."

 Following the ratification of the 1850 Kentucky constitution, the superintendent was made a statewide constitutional officer who would be elected to serve a term of four years.
 The first elected superintendent was incumbent Robert Jefferson Breckenridge, who had been appointed to the position in 1847 by Governor William Owsley.
 Alongside this distinction, Breckenridge is also credited as the most effective and impactful of the early superintendents and has been cited as the father of Kentucky's public schools.

-When the 1891 Kentucky constitution was ratified the superintendent was limited to serve non-consecutive, four year terms.
+When the 1891 Kentucky constitution was ratified, the superintendent and other constitutional officers were limited to serve non-consecutive four year terms.